Why Your Negotiations Fail: Lack of External Preparation

 ACCOUNTING FOR CULTURAL DIFFERENCES

 There are significant cultural differences in negotiating styles and approaches, including the sense of what is proper and what is considered good etiquette, that negotiators too often ignore to their peril.
-Whether you’re negotiating internationally or domestically, in different geographic regions from which you are accustomed, intergenerationally, or in a different business culture, it is essential to research on those cultural, geographic, and generational differences.
+Whether you’re negotiating internationally or domestically, in different geographic regions from which you are accustomed, intergenerationally, or indifferent business cultures, it is essential to research those cultural, geographic, and generational differences.

 For example, how you accept a person’s business card in Japan is very different from how it is done in the US.
 With the Japanese, you don’t just take a glance at the business card and stick it in your pocket.
 Instead, take it with both hands and hold it in front of you, read it, look at the person who gave it to you, and then put the card down on the conference table in front of you.
 If you don’t follow that protocol, it’s an insult—and the last way you want to begin an important meeting is by insulting your counterparts across the table—even inadvertently.